mrwulf/bp-direct-menu/bp-direct-menu/readme.txt

 == Installation ==

-1. Upload the *"baw-login-logout-menu"* folder into the *"/wp-content/plugins/"* directory
+1. Upload the *"bp-direct-menu"* folder into the *"/wp-content/plugins/"* directory
 1. Activate the plugin through the *"Plugins"* menu in WordPress
 1. You can now add real log in and logout links in your Navigation Menus
 1. See FAQ for usage